Last Chance Harvey: Critical reception

 Claudia Puig of USA Today noted, "The film's biggest asset is the pitch-perfect performances of the two stars.
 They have a gentle rapport that unfolds convincingly after some initial testiness.
 It takes two consummate actors to make quickly escalating chemistry feel so natural.
 We find ourselves heartily rooting for them.
 Hoffman and Thompson rise above the sometimes obvious story arc, and the result is a surprisingly tender and appealing love story."

-Joshua Rothkopf of Time Out New York rated the film three out of five stars and commented, "If anything can be said to be wrong with so benign an affair, it’s simply that Last Chance Harvey doesn’t feel much like cinema.
+Joshua Rothkopf of Time Out New York rated the film three stars out of five, and commented, "If anything can be said to be wrong with so benign an affair, it’s simply that Last Chance Harvey doesn’t feel much like cinema.
 Little excites the material visually; the film’s dully lensed Blighty lends nothing to the drama.
 But to watch Hoffman and Thompson work the lines is to witness two extremely unlikely stars recapture the essence of their appeal: The tiny neurotic is suddenly Romeo again, while the cool Brit melts in the light of affection.
 For some, that will be enough."

 Awards and nominations

-Dustin Hoffman was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy but lost to Colin Farrell in In Bruges.
-Emma Thompson was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy but lost to Sally Hawkins in Happy-Go-Lucky.
+Dustin Hoffman was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, but lost to Colin Farrell for In Bruges.
+Emma Thompson was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy, but lost to Sally Hawkins for Happy-Go-Lucky.

 Home media

-Anchor Bay Entertainment released the film on a two-disc DVD set on May 5, 2009.
-On Disc One the film is presented in anamorphic widescreen format with an audio track in English and subtitles in English and Spanish.
-Bonus features include commentary with Joel Hopkins, Dustin Hoffman, and Emma Thompson, An Unconventional Love Story: The Making of Last Chance Harvey, and the theatrical trailer.
-Disc Two presents the film in fullscreen format.
+Anchor Bay Entertainment released the film on a two-disc DVD set May 5, 2009.
+On the first disc, the film is presented in an anamorphic widescreen format, with an audio track in English, and subtitles in English and Spanish.
+Bonus features include commentary with Joel Hopkins, Dustin Hoffman and Emma Thompson, the featurette An Unconventional Love Story: The Making of Last Chance Harvey, and the theatrical trailer.
+The second disc presents the film in fullscreen format.